nikodonnell/getvero.github.io/_articles/using-html-templates-in-vero.md

 You can re-upload or edit your templates at any time.
 To do so, just select their name or select **Edit** from the menu next to the template you want to update.

-As an example, if you have a template with a header and a footer and a singule `vero-editable` block in the middle, Vero will store any changes you make to this `vero-editable` section, per campaign.
+As an example, if you have a template with a header and a footer and a single `vero-editable` block in the middle, Vero will store any changes you make to this `vero-editable` section, per campaign.
 If you update the header, Vero will automatically update all of the child campaigns, merging in the updates underneath your own changes to the `vero-editable` section.

 ![{{site.data.screenshots.vero.templates.unmerged-changes.title}}]({{site.data.screenshots.vero.templates.unmerged-changes.image}})